dllllb/pytorch-lifestream/docs/frames/common_usage.md

 train_data, valid_data = train_test_split(dataset, test_size=0.1)
 ```

 We can use an others sources for train and valid data.
-Next steps will be the same.

 ### DataModule creation